ankaravanas/wedohype-voice-agent/VOICE_AGENT_EXAMPLES.md

 ### Example 1: Business Website Analysis

-**User**: "Can you analyze the website liberators.ai for automation opportunities?"
+**User**: "Can you analyze the website liberators.ai for conversion optimization opportunities?"

 **Voice Agent Response**: "I've completed a comprehensive analysis of Liberators AI's website.
 They're in the technology industry.
-I identified 3 key automation opportunities: 1.
+I identified 3 key conversion optimization opportunities: 1.
 AI-Powered Lead Qualification - automated prospect scoring and routing with 40% faster response times, 2.
 Intelligent Content Personalization - dynamic website content based on visitor behavior with 25% higher conversion rates, 3.
 Automated Client Onboarding - streamlined project setup and documentation with 60% time savings.
 I've sent a detailed report to their email at contact@liberators.ai.
 The analysis has been completed and logged for follow-up."

 ### Example 2: E-commerce Site Analysis

-**User**: "Check out shopify.com and tell me about automation possibilities"
+**User**: "Check out shopify.com and tell me about conversion optimization possibilities"

-**Voice Agent Response**: "I've analyzed Shopify's website and identified excellent automation opportunities.
+**Voice Agent Response**: "I've analyzed Shopify's website and identified excellent conversion optimization opportunities.
 They're in the e-commerce platform industry.
-Here are 3 key automation opportunities: 1.
-Smart Inventory Management - AI-powered stock optimization and reorder automation with 30% reduction in stockouts, 2.
+Here are 3 key conversion optimization opportunities: 1.
+Smart Inventory Management - AI-powered stock optimization and reorder conversion optimization with 30% reduction in stockouts, 2.
 Automated Customer Support - intelligent chatbots for common queries with 24/7 availability and 70% faster resolution times, 3.
 Dynamic Pricing Optimization - real-time price adjustments based on market conditions with 15-20% revenue increase potential.
 I found their business email and sent a comprehensive report.
 The lead has been captured for follow-up discussions."

 ### Example 3: Error Handling